 We aim to prevent disabled pupils in our school being placed at a disadvantage.
 We will take all reasonable steps to ensure that people with a disability are not treated differently.
-We will make reasonable adjustments for disabled pupils and we will know we have succeeded, when disabled pupils are participating fully in school life.
+We will make reasonable adjustments for disabled pupils, and will know we have succeeded, when disabled pupils are participating fully in school life.

-In order for effective partnership working between home and school to take place, we anticipate that parents will :
+In order for effective partnership working between home and school to take place, we anticipate that parents will:

-- inform the school at the earliest opportunity if their child has a disability and the exact nature of it; - provide the information school needs to plan effectively for the child to be a full member of the school community; - recognise the importance of school and home working in partnership.
+Provide the information school needs to plan effectively for the child to be a full member of the school community.

+Recognise the importance of school and home working in partnership.

-The school's Special Educational Needs and Disability Co-ordinator, Mrs Maria-Anne Higgins is responsible for overseeing assessment and provision.
+The school's Special Educational Needs and Disability Co-ordinator, Mrs Joanna Evans is responsible for overseeing assessment and provision.